 (Note: The subject line should include at least the following: “FOIA Request”.)

 Harpers Ferry Town Hall, 1000 Washington Street

 Secretary of State's Online FOIA Database

 The West Virginia Secretary of State maintains an electronic database of FOIA requests for all public bodies as required by W. Va.
 Code § 29B-1-3A.
 The database lists each FOIA request received and the outcome of the request.
-The Corporation of Harpers Ferry is now enrolled in this database, and all new requests will be entered.
+The Corporation of Harpers Ferry is enrolled in this database, and all new requests are entered.
 To access the Online FOIA Database, click here.

 1000 Washington St